When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 COVID-19 can affect lung function.
 Many people who are admitted to the hospital with the disease have low levels of oxygen in their blood, a condition called respiratory failure.
 When this occurs, doctors have several options for trying to improve blood oxygen levels.

 Using a mechanical ventilator involves intubating a person by inserting a plastic tube into their windpipe and having a machine move air into and out of their lungs.
 This is an invasive treatment, and the risks of complications means that it is not the best option for everyone who needs supplemental oxygen.
-In addition, mechanical ventilation requires specific equipment, which was a concern at the beginning of the pandemic when ICU beds were limited.
-As a result, doctors have explored the use of CPAP therapy and other non-invasive treatments to address low oxygen levels caused by COVID-19.

 After early reports of success, doctors began using CPAP therapy as an initial treatment for respiratory failure in some people with COVID-19.
 One small study found that CPAP was successful at raising oxygen levels among people who were hospitalized with COVID-19.
 Additional studies have found similar benefits to CPAP as a non-invasive treatment for respiratory failure.
 For some patients, initial use of CPAP therapy may prevent the need for intubation.

-However, further investigation is needed to fully understand the benefits and downsides of CPAP therapy as a treatment for complications of COVID-19.
-Some research found that CPAP provided no added benefit in people who were not eligible for intubation.
 Additionally, treatments like oxygen therapy , which delivers oxygen through a face mask or small tubes placed in the nostrils, may offer similar benefits to CPAP therapy.
-It is difficult to draw conclusions from existing research about how CPAP use compares to oxygen therapy and other non-invasive treatments.
+It’s difficult to draw conclusions from existing research about how CPAP use compares to oxygen therapy and other non-invasive treatments.

 Not everyone with COVID-19 is a good candidate for CPAP therapy.
 Some studies found CPAP therapy to have lower effectiveness in older adults and people with more significant respiratory failure.
 Around half of people may ultimately require intubation despite CPAP therapy.
 For these people, delaying intubation may actually worsen their lung injury and increase the risk of death from COVID-19.
 Additionally, some people have issues continuing CPAP therapy because of feelings of claustrophobia, anxiety, or discomfort when wearing a CPAP mask.

+In most cases, it’s safe for people with sleep apnea to keep using their CPAP device even if they have COVID-19.
 Using a CPAP as directed by a doctor can enable steadier breathing and improve sleep quality in people with OSA.
-Getting good sleep can help the immune system function properly.
 In addition, suddenly stopping CPAP therapy for a period of weeks may raise blood pressure and heart rate.

 Whether or not to continue using a CPAP is a decision you can make with your doctor based on the severity of your OSA and other factors related to your overall health.